srobo/volunteer-emails/SR2021/2020-11-02-sr2021-announcement.md

 ## We need your help!

-Student Robotics is nothing without its volunteers, and we need you to help make it happen!
-Whilst there's no in-person kickstart, competition or other events to organise, running a virtual competition brings its own challenges, and there's still a lot of work to do.
+Student Robotics is nothing without its volunteers!
+Whilst there's no in-person Kickstart, competition, or other events to organise, running a virtual competition brings its own challenges, and there's still so much to do.
+We need your help to make it happen!

 If you're interested in getting involved, whether by helping with development on our [competition simulator](https://github.com/srobo/competition-simulator), organising events, communicating with teams or anything else, we'd love to hear from you.